 Uber has been operating in San Jose since August of 2015 and expanded the service area for 2023.
 Uber will eventually be a standard method of transportation for tourists but for the moment it’s limited and can be inconvenient at best and dangerous at worst.

 It’s worth a try but tourists will usually need other transportation options.

-Uber is Inconvenient for Travelers in Costa Rica
+Uber Coverage is Spotty in Costa Rica

 In Costa Rica Uber and other alternative taxi services are still searching for a way to fit in and recently risks to Uber and Lyft riders in paradise have escalated.

 Don’t be surprised if the four passenger Uber that shows up at the airport turns out to be a 1985 Toyota Corolla.
 The only luggage accounted for in the Uber calculation is a wallet or purse.
 The Uber rules about the size and quality of the vehicle are also commonly creatively circumvented in Costa Rica so you never know what your ride will be.

 I had half an hour to kill this morning in Cuidad Cariari so I checked on a few Uber prices.
 These are approximately the prices from SJO airport or any of the “airport” hotels within about 10 km to some of the popular tourist destinations.
 For UberX (cheapest option) non-rush hour and theoretically up to 4 passengers but I wouldn’t count on getting 4 adults with luggage into an UberX… you’ll probably need an UberXL which is approximately 50% higher price

 - Arenal/La Fortuna 122km – Uber ¢63,694 = $111 (taxi ¢81,740 = $142, private transfer = $100)